brainandforce/SignType.jl/README.md

 ## Other number systems

 `Sign` construction will fail on elements of unordered fields, such as `Complex` instances.
+However, it may still work if the value of the input is a real number.

 [ci-status-img]:    https://github.com/brainandforce/SignType.jl/workflows/CI/badge.svg
 [ci-status-url]:    https://github.com/brainandforce/SignType.jl/actions